flutter/website/src/deployment/flavors.md

 Flavors function by letting you define compile time configurations and set parameters that are read at runtime depending on your app needs.
-Setting up flavors is straightforward in Android, but requires more in-depth set up in iOS through Xcode.

 This document guides you through setting up Flutter flavors for iOS and Android.

 ## Environment set up
 Prerequisites:
 * Xcode installed
+* Android Studio
 * An existing project

-To set up flavors in iOS, you’ll need to create build configurations in Xcode.
+To set up flavors in iOS, you’ll define build configurations in Xcode.

 ## Creating flavors in iOS
 1. Open your project in Xcode.

-2. Click the Runner > New Scheme from the menu to add a new Scheme.
+2. Select the **Runner > New Scheme** from the menu to add a new Scheme.
-A scheme is used to describe how Xcode runs different actions.
+A scheme describes how Xcode runs different actions.
-For the purposes of this guide the example flavor and scheme is named `development`.
+For the purposes of this guide the example _flavor_ and _scheme_ are named `development`.
-The build configurations in the development scheme have the -development suffix.
+The build configurations in the development scheme have the `-development` suffix.

 3. Duplicate the build configurations to differentiate between the default configurations that are already available and the new configurations